3A. Digital Advertising Management (All Media Platforms such as Google Ad Accounts & Facebook Ad Accounts)

-3A.1 Dilate Digital will set up online advertising campaigns, and deliver Google paid search traffic to your website.
-If paid search traffic cannot be delivered to the website in question due to matters outside Dilate Digital’s control including the editorial policies of the search engines regarding the acceptance of advertiser web properties, then we will notify you of the situation in writing.
+3A.1 Dilate Digital will set up online advertising campaigns, and deliver paid traffic to your website.
+If paid traffic cannot be delivered to the website in question due to matters outside Dilate Digital’s control including the editorial policies of the search engines or advertising platforms regarding the acceptance of advertiser web properties, then we will notify you of the situation in writing.
 Dilate Digital is not to be held liable in this situation.

 3B.
 Upload of Content to Customer Websites